Prague Experience logoPrague tourist information & travel guide logo

 The programme features a variety of performances, with an emphasis on Czech Easter music and festive dance routines.

-Most performers are from Czechia, although some do hail from elsewhere in Europe, and from even further afield.
+Most performers are from Czechia, although some hail from elsewhere in Central Europe, and even further afield.

-Music from the stage is relayed via speakers throughout the square, to enhance the festive feel for everyone.
+Music from the stage is relayed via speakers throughout the market, enhancing the festive feel for all visitors.

-Helpers teach young children how to paint Easter eggs and flower pots, cut ribbons, make Easter chicks, and weave traditional Easter baskets and whips.
+Helpers teach young children how to make traditional Czech Easter decorations: how to paint Easter eggs and flower pots, cut ribbons, make Easter chicks, and weave Easter baskets and whips.

 Photo Opportunities